Cult0x7c/PEASEC_Security-App/README.md

 `GoMap_HeatMap` - shows you the map with heatmap tiles, if you zoom every event will get a marker on the map, the markers are clickable and will bring you the the detail view of the event

-`GoMap_NewEvent` - has the ability to set your position with a marker on the map
+`GoMap_NewEvent` - has the ability to set your position with a marker on the map,

 `GoMap_Detail` - for the detail view of an event, basically just shows you a zoomed in view on the map to the location of the event.